-INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION
+INFORMATION REQUIRED IN PROXY STATEMENT

+SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+(Amendment No.)

-Filed by the R egistrant 🗵 Filed by a Party other than the Registrant 🗆 Check th he app ropriate box: Prelir minary Proxy Statement Confi idential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materials Solici iting Material under §240.14a-12 National Storage Affiliates Trust (Name of Registrant as Specified In Its Declaration of Trust) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paymen t of Fi ling Fee (Check the appropriate box): X No fee required.
-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid:
+Filed by the R egistrant Filed by a Party other than the Registrant Check tl he app ropriate box: Prelir minary Proxy Statement Confi idential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defin nitive Proxy Statement Defin nitive Additional Materials Solici iting Material under §240.14a-12 National Storage Affiliates Trust (Name of Registrant as Specified In Its Declaration of Trust) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Paymen t of Fi ling Fee (Check the appropriate box): X No fee required.
+Fee c omputed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act R 0- 11 (set forth the amount on which the filing fee is calculated and state how it was determined).
+4) Proposed maximum aggregate value of transaction: 5) Total fee paid:

-Ш Fee p paid previously with preliminary materials: for w the box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, the form or schedule and the date of its filing.
+Fee Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration number, or the form or schedule and the date of its filing.
 1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 23, 2019
+NOTICE OF ANNUAL MEETING OF SHAREHOLDERS May 19, 2020